pedropanosyan/insecure-app/README.md

 ```
 Runs ExpressJS proyect on [http://localhost:3001], You should run this backend with [ngrok](https://ngrok.com/download) to make sure the attacker server is completely isolated from the frontend (different domain) to simulate more accurately the environment

+## Before starting

+Before starting working the tasks, I'd suggest creating a fork of this project, or cloning is also the same.

 ## Tasks!